kk-sw/database-concepts/PITCHME.md

 - Very Fast
 - Simple to use
 - Access by keys only
-- Infinispan, Redis, Memcached, etc.
+- Infinispan, Redis, Memcached, Ignite, etc.

 Note:
 - Caches